MarcSerraPeralta/surface-13_nn/README.md

 To evaluate a single NN model, edit the `MODEL_FOLDER` variable in `evaluate_nn.py` and `plot_performance_NN.py` to the name of the model's directory.
 Then, run `python evaluate_nn.py` (to evaluate the NN) and `python plot_performance_NN.py` (to plot the results).

 To evaluate an ensemble of NN models, first one has to evaluate each of the NNs separately using the `evaluate_nn.py` script.
 Then, edit the `MODEL_FOLDERS` variable in `plot_performance_NN_ensemble_loglikelihood.py` to the list of names corresponding to the models' directory to be ensembled.
 This script run the ensembling and plots the results.

+# 3) Reproduce the figures in the paper

+The scripts to reproduce the figures in the paper are located in `figures`.
+The scripts should be exectured from the directory they are located on and make sure that the required models have been previously evaluated.